Might as well call it Zerops 3.0 — huge updates and what's next

 The L7 balancer itself is also fully configurable now — connection handling, client request settings, buffer sizes, proxy settings, gzip, WebSocket support, all exposed per project.

-For context, in Zerops, every projects get its own dedicated internal infrastructure with L3/L7 balancer that is independent from Zerops control plan, so it keeps working even if parts of Zerops don't.
+For context, in Zerops, every project gets its own dedicated internal infrastructure with L3/L7 balancer that is independent from Zerops control plane, so it keeps working even if parts of Zerops don't.

 Advanced observability